colinstark/ssg_python/content/index.md

 }
 ```

-> I am in fact a Hobbit in all but size
+> I am in fact a Hobbit in all but size.